2.4 TRICARE, CHAMPVA, VA

 Quick Answer: TRICARE covers active-duty members, retirees, and families, with Prime, Select, and For Life plans verified through DEERS.
 CHAMPVA covers dependents of permanently disabled or deceased veterans.
 VA health care serves veterans directly, plus Community Care from outside providers.

 The CPB exam treats military and veteran programs as distinct payers with their own rules.
-A biller must not confuse TRICARE (the military health program) with CHAMPVA and VA care (administered by the Department of Veterans Affairs).
+A biller must not confuse TRICARE (the military health program administered by the Defense Health Agency) with CHAMPVA and VA care (administered by the Department of Veterans Affairs).
+Each routes claims differently and has its own eligibility verification.

 TRICARE Plan Options